graphopedia-xyz/graphopedia/tree-diagram/index.md

 ---

-represents a series of independent events or conditional probabilities.
+is a schematic representation of events and their connections forming a hierarchy.
 Each node represents an event.
-Each parent node precedes its child nodes in the sequence and its sibling nodes represents events of the same level of hierarchy or occurring at the same time.
-The chart is named for its resemblance to a tree even those the most common tree diagrams direct the tree upside down or to the side.
+Each parent node precedes its child nodes in the sequence while its sibling nodes represent events of the same level of the hierarchy.
+Despite its name, the tree in tree diagrams typically runs upside down or sideways.

 <!--more-->
-A tree diagram usually starts with a single event or person that represents the top of the hierarchy.
-It is connected the the lower level of the hierarchy by a *path*, also called *connector*, *branch*, *connecting line*, *link* or *arm*.
+A tree diagram usually starts with a single entity that represents the top of the hierarchy.
+The root node connects to its children via a *path*, also called *connector*, *branch*, *connecting line*, *link* or *arm*.
 The point at which a path subdivides is called a *node* or *junction*.
-Nodes are sometimes organized by level of hierarchy, for example to show level of management or supply chain.

-Tree diagrams can have these orientations:
+The orientation of a tree diagram can be
 1. *divergent* - starting with one node and branching out into many
-2. *convertent* - starting with many and merging into one
+2. *convergent* - starting with many and merging into one
 3. *radial* - showing the top of the hierarchy at the center of a circle with the lower levels that branch out.[^harris]

-Additionally, a tree diagram can be orientated horizontally or vertically.
-The horizontal tree diagram is read from left to right.
-The vertical tree diagram run from top to bottom.
+In addition to the orientation,  a tree diagram can run horizontally from left to right or vertically from top to bottom.

-The connecting lines can take on different forms: straight line, arc, or berzier curve.
-The nodes can be represented as different symbols: rectangles, circles or a slylized symbol.
+The connecting lines can take on different forms: straight line, arc, or bezier curve.
+The nodes can take on the form of rectangles, circles or symbols.

-The tree diagram is often slylized or illustrated to resemble trees, rivers, or other objects. [^lima]
+The tree diagram is often stylized to resemble trees, rivers, roots or other familiar objects, especially where the illustration fits the subject matter. [^lima]

 ## Variations

 ### Radial tree diagram
-Orients the tree radially with the top of the hierarchy shown at the center of the circle and lower levels of the hierarchy branching out.
+Orients the tree radially with the top of the hierarchy shown at the center of the circle and the lower levels of the hierarchy branching out.

 ### Organization charts
-Also known as *org charts*, organization charts show the organizational structure of a company or an institution starting with the top of the hierarchy at the vertically and branching downward or outward to show the lower levels of hierarchy.
+Also known as *org charts*, organization charts show the management structure of a company or an institution starting with the top of the hierarchy and branching downward or outward.

 ### Family trees
 Also known as *geneology trees*, family trees show the ancestors or descendants starting from a single person or a pair of people.

 ### Taxonomy trees
-Show a taxonomy of categories in a given field.
+A special case of a tree diagram, a taxonomy tree displays a hierarchy of terms, names, and categories in a given field.

 ## Sources
 [^harris]: for a general definition of tree diagrams, see Robert L. Harris.
 1999.
 [Information Graphics: A Comprehensive Illustrated Reference.]((https://books.google.com/books?id=LT1RXREvkGIC&printsec=frontcover)) Oxford University Press, Inc., New York, NY, USA. p.
 927
 [^lima]: You can find numerous illustrated tree diagrams in this compendium *The Book of Trees: Visualizing Branches of Knowledge.* By Manuel Lima.
 New York: Princeton Architectural Press, 2014.